 Canada National Park Road Trip Stop 1: Glacier National Park

-Canada’s Glacier National Park but they are quite different.
-Glacier is a very, very small park as far as what’s accessible.
-The hikes you can do are gorgeous.
+Canada’s Glacier National Park is gorgeous and has a ton of options for hiking.
 Our favorite was Great Glacier, a perfect hike for the whole family at only 4 miles round trip.
 The hike takes you to an open viewpoint of a magnificent pouring waterfall, enormous peaks, and great glaciers (hence the name) where you can sit on open, granite rock formations, have a snack, and enjoy the view.

 Canada National Park Road Trip Stop 2: Yoho National Park

 The short hike we stopped for was one of our all-time favorite family-friendly hikes, Wapta Falls.
 The hike to the falls goes through an unchanging forest and opens up to a fenced viewpoint.
-Here you’ll see a glimpse of the massive waterfall, whose mist often creates glorious rainbows, and pools.
+Here you’ll see a glimpse of the massive waterfall, whose mist creates glorious rainbows and pools.
 Hike all the way to the bottom and enjoy the full beauty of the waterfall and amazing surroundings.
 Skip rocks on the river and if you’re brave, take a polar plunge in the river.

 As you drive onward toward Banff you’ll see a sign for Emerald Lake to the left.
 There is a great family hike here that goes around the circumference of the stunning emerald green lake.
 You’ll soon realize why it’s called Emerald Lake!
 This is an amazing sunset hike.
 When you finish, there’s a picturesque lodge restaurant across the bridge that overlooks the lake.
 Hiking Emerald Lake in the winter?
 Click here.
 If you have the gear, backpack the famed Iceline trail which is one of the most breathtaking backpacking trips in the Canadian Rockies (we wanted to do this hike really bad but we didn’t have the gear for it)!
 What’s great about it is that you can choose to sleep at a backcountry hut.

 Canada National Park Road Trip Stop 3: Icefields Parkway

 I highly recommend hiking to Helen Lake.
 It’s not one of the most kid-friendly hikes, but our 6-year-old pulled it off with lots of snacks.
 The hike goes into an upper layer of mountain peaks, traverses through a European-esque plateau and ends at a small and pretty lake–with the option to go further to Dolomite Peak.
-Note: don’t forget bug repellent.
+Note: Don’t forget bug repellent.

-Canada National Park Road Trip Stop 4: Jasper
+Canada National Park Road Trip Stop 4: Jasper National Park

 Unfortunately, we were so crunched for time on our 3-month road trip that we didn’t have enough time to drive the whole way to Jasper.
 However, our friend at RockiesFamilyAdventures.com has tons of great info about visiting Jasper and the ten best things to do.